iExecBlockchainComputing/iexec-blockchain-adapter-api/README.md

 A blockchain adapter API for iExec Smart-Contracts and other Ethereum things.

-The iExec Blockchain Adapter API is available as an OCI image on [dockerhub](https://hub.docker.com/r/iexechub/iexec-blockchain-adapter-api/tags).
+The iExec Blockchain Adapter API is available as an OCI image on [Docker Hub](https://hub.docker.com/r/iexechub/iexec-blockchain-adapter-api/tags).

 To run properly, the iExec Blockchain Adapter API requires:
 * A reachable blockchain node URL hosting iExec smart contracts.